mwlde/scanmint/README.md

 ## Research

-ScanMint began as a course project, [SmartScan](https://github.com/mwlde/SmartScan), which paired an OpenCV preprocessing pipeline with a MobileNetV2 document classifier.
+ScanMint began as a course project,  which paired an OpenCV preprocessing pipeline with a MobileNetV2 document classifier.
 The commercial evolution swaps the classifier for a vision LLM.
-What that swap costs and buys is written up in [RESEARCH.md](RESEARCH.md).
+What that swap costs and buys is written up in [RESEARCH.md](RESEARCH.md) in the future.

 ---